 Maintenance activities at the Site are regulated and overseen by the EPA.
 The Colorado Department of Public Health and Environment (CDPHE) and the Tri- County Health Department (TCHD) also monitor the site closely in partnership with the EPA.

-Additionally, Denver and Waste Management of Colorado have built a public website with technical information on the Site, frequently asked questions, maps, contact information for Site managers, and other relevant information.
+Additionally, Denver and Waste Management of Colorado have built this public website that is continuously updated with technical information on the Site, frequently asked questions, maps, contact information for Site managers, and other relevant information.

 After evaluating multiple alternatives including complete waste removal, the EPA determined in 1994 that the appropriate remedy at this site was a containment remedy.
 This approach protects the surrounding environment and human health.
 As part of this remedy, groundwater is pumped and treated and methane gas is used to power generation.
 This containment remedy approach is the EPA’s presumptive remedy for similar Superfund sites nationwide.